canonical/kafka-operator/docs/tutorial/t-relate-kafka.md

 ### Produce/consume messages

-We will now use the username and password to produce some messages to Kafka.
-To do so, we will first deploy the Kafka Test App (available [here](https://charmhub.io/kafka-test-app)): a test charm that also bundles some python scripts to push data to Kafka, e.g.
+We will now use the username and password to produce some messages to Apache Kafka.
+To do so, we will first deploy the [Apache Kafka Test App](https://charmhub.io/kafka-test-app): a test charm that also bundles some python scripts to push data to Apache Kafka, e.g.

 ```shell
 juju deploy kafka-test-app -n1 --channel edge